Cables97/product-configurator/README.md

 # product-Configurator
  TresJs + Vue based 3D product configurator inspired by [XboxGameLabs](https://xboxdesignlab.xbox.com/)

 ## Table of Contents
 - [Installation](#installation)
 - [Demo](#demo)
 - [Usage](#usage)
 - [Author](#authors)
 - [License](#license)

+## Description

+The majority of this project is a framework that allows for users to create web-based product configurators, with a small example project....Candles!

 ## Installation